tinyvane/cc-account-switcher-plus/README.md

-# Multi-Account Switcher for Claude Code
+# Multi-Account Switcher Plus for Claude Code

 A simple tool to manage and switch between multiple Claude Code accounts on macOS, Linux, and WSL.